mobileink/proofiness/README.md

 But a partial proof is better than no proof.

 > What's the point?
-Just that a conceptual shift from testing to proving is possible and has benefits, even though we cannot provide genuine formal proofs of the correctness of Clojure code.
+Just that a conceptual shift from testing to proving is possible and has benefits, even though we cannot provide complete formal proofs of the correctness of Clojure code.
+Tests as theorems nonetheless should be counted as genuine partial proofs.
+Not formal proofs (since for that we would have to prove the correctness of the Clojure compiler and runtime, among other things), but pragmatic proofs: in practice, we assume that a program that passes its unit tests is correct, at least for those bits that are tested.
+So we should treat tests as (potential) proofs.
+"Potential" because they only become actual proofs when executed.

 ## Colbert Logic